How Mental Health Affects Students: Insights for Parents and Educators

 How does mental health affect students academically?

-Poor mental health can impair concentration, motivation, and academic performance, causing lower grades and reduced classroom engagement.
+Poor mental health can impair concentration, motivation, and academic performance.
+This leads to lower grades and reduced classroom engagement.

 What are common signs of mental health issues in students?